Sanchez provides closing act in 9th, White Sox edge Royals

 TRAINER’S ROOM

 White Sox: SS Tim Anderson (sore right wrist) and OF Leury Garcia (sore right shoulder) entered the game as pinch-runners.
-Anderson came in to run after Alonso was hit by a pitch, after being held out of the lineup for the third straight game.
+Anderson came in to run when Alonso was hit by a pitch, after being held out of the lineup for the third straight game.
 Garcia, who was held out Sunday and Monday, ran for Eloy Jimenez in the eighth and remained in the game in center field. … The White Sox placed RHP Ryan Burr (strained right elbow capsule) on the 10-day injured list and recalled RHP José Ruiz from Triple-A Charlotte.
 The team said Burr will be reevaluated in two weeks.

 UP NEXT